TREASURIES-US bonds gain as Europe fear spurs safety bid

 NEW YORK, April 5 U.S. Treasuries prices gained

-on Thursday as a flare-up in euro zone debt fears added a safety
+on Thursday as a flare-up of euro zone debt fears added a safety

 recovery.